Classifications

 ICD-10-AM

-Diagnosis, procedure and external cause hospital data for 2021–22 were reported to the NHMD by all states and territories using the 11th edition of the Australian Modification of ICD-10, referred to as the ICD-10-AM.
-ICD-10-AM, is based on ICD-10 (NCCC 2013).
+Diagnosis, procedure and external cause in hospital data for 2022–23 were reported to the NHMD by all states and territories using the 12th edition of the Australian Modification of ICD-10 (referred to as ICD-10-AM), which was based on ICD-10 (NCCH 2013).
 ICD-10 was modified for the Australian setting by the National Centre for Classification in Health to make it more relevant to Australian clinical practice.
 Compatibility with ICD-10 at the higher levels (that is, up to 4-character codes) of the classification has been maintained.
 ICD-10-AM has been used to classify diagnoses in admitted patient hospital records in all Australian states and territories since 1999–2000 (AIHW 2000).

 WHO (World Health Organisation) (1992) International Statistical Classification of Diseases and Related Health Problems, tenth revision.
 Vol. 1.
 Geneva: WHO.